Domaine Launay Horiot

 Côte de Beaune

-We have no doubt that the future of Domaine Launay-Horiot in Xavier’s hands is brilliant.
+Tasting the 2016s from barrel, we were convinced that the trend would continue, as the wines already showed balance, purity, and charm.
+We have no doubt that the future of Domaine Launay-Horiot in Xavier’s hands is bright.